DavidAStevenson/extendible-hashing/README.md

 - indexholder discovered to not even be calling any bit_op_lib functions, however!
 I probably had intended to refactor common operations into it, but never completed the job.
   - next step is to add tests on indexholder, and fix bugs
   - then change indexholder implementation to use bit_op_lib
+  - indexholder interface is unclear
+    - initial tests were failing, but after understanding the expected usage, resolved it
+	- rejuvenating this old code is an exercise, but typically something should be done about the interface
+	  - documentation at minimum, alternatively a better interface / implementation would be best

 # TODO
 - Complete port of the bit operations library, with tests
+- Complete port and tests of indexholder
 - Add a trimmed down Vagrantfile with just the necessary items to build and run

 # NOTES